Hit the Trails at These 7 Great Day Hikes Near Albany, NY

 Photo credit: Greg Hanselman

-Editor's Note (7/28/2020 8AM): According to the New York State Department of Parks, Recreation, and Historic Preservation, trails are open but the visitor center is closed.
+Editor's Note (9/1/2020 8AM): According to the New York State Department of Parks, Recreation, and Historic Preservation, trails are open.
 In addition, please note that the Indian Ladder Trail is open and one way.
 The Overlook parking area is now only one-way traffic.

 John Boyd Thacher State Park is located along the Helderberg Escarpment about 17 miles west of Albany.
 This New York State Park is renowned for its impressive limestone cliffs, waterfalls, and panoramic views of the Adirondacks, Green Mountains, and Hudson-Mohawk Valleys.